 Much (albeit not all) of that research derives from the excellent two-volume: Neo-Conned!, and Neo-Conned!
 Again.
 This anthology of articles and reporting, edited by D.L.
 O'Huallachain & J. Forrest Sharpe, comes close to 1,300 pages.
 If Pentagon Possessed whets the reader's appetite for more information about the Iraq War, these two books would be a good place to start.

 Despite some favorable attention in Hollywood, Pentagon Possessed remains unsold and unproduced.
-It may in future be released as a paper book.
-But for now Pentagon Possessed is available to the general public only as an Amazon Kindle ebook.
+For now Pentagon Possessed is available to the general public only in book form.